-The Guild Association fiscal year is Oct.
-1 - Sept.
-30
+The Guild Association fiscal year is October 1 through September 30.

 Net revenue should be at least 65% of the gross revenue.
 This is a general guideline used by the Guild Association.
 Please do not retain excessive funds in a checking account.
 If you are not sure how much to hold back, contact the Guild Association.
 Money earned or collected through all guild activities in the name of Seattle Children’s belongs to Seattle Children’s.
 Revenue is directed to the guilds area of support and may not be diverted or spent for any other purpose.

 The Guild Association does not promote nor approve of guild project revenues being deposited into an interest-bearing account such as a money market account or a certificate of deposit.
 It is the policy of the Guild Association that guild revenues, less start-up funds, be turned over to the Guild Association within 90 days of the guild’s event.